Stamplay/stamplay-js-sdk/README.md

 #User

-You can create both Model and Collection of a Stamplay.User.
+You can assign both a Model and a Collection to Stamplay.User.

 ```javascript
 var user = new Stamplay.User().Model;